 Liking and following the social media profiles of your preferred schools is a smart move.
 Take it a step further by finding appropriate ways to engage with the schools on these platforms.
 You might comment on a school’s post, or tag the school during your college visit.

-You can also demonstrate your interest in a major.
-If you’re being considered by a university’s college of business, for example, they might like to know that you follow top financial experts online.
+You can also demonstrate your interest in a particular major.
+If you’re being considered by a university’s college of business, for example, an admissions officer might like to know that you follow top financial experts online.

 Your college essay is one way to tell schools about your deepest desires and strongest passions.
 But your social media profiles can also be a vehicle to show off your interest in, well, whatever it is that interests you.
 You might be one of the following, to name a few examples:

-- An aspiring science major who tweets the latest news from NASA
+- Aspiring science major who tweets the latest news from NASA

-- A teen journalist linking to their latest blog post
+- Teen journalist who is linking to their latest blog post

-- A musician posting a video of their weekend concert
+- Musician posting a video of their weekend concert

-Relishing in your favorite pastime online gives schools another window into who you are beyond your grades.
+Relishing your favorite pastime online gives schools another view into who you are beyond your grades.

-If you apply for college in January of your senior year of high school, it might be one to two months before an admissions officer has made a final decision.
-This would be the period, between January and March, where your social media profiles might be reviewed.
+If you apply for college in January of your senior year of high school, it might be a couple of months before an admissions officer makes a final decision.
+This would be the period, between January and March, when your social media profiles might be reviewed.